How to cite this paper

 Alright, I’ll go farther.
 Avoiding risk is sometimes a way to maximize risk.
 And that

 happens particularly, I think, in the technology area.
-As we become fearful what we do is make
+As we become fearful what we

 things worse, not better.
-And at least for this week at Balisage, I would like for you to leave
+And at least for this week at Balisage, I would like for

 some of your fears at home.
 Be willing to take some risks and to advocate risk-taking.

-Let’s let go of arguing for perpetual backwards compatibility of everything all the time
+Let’s let go of arguing for perpetual backwards compatibility of everything all the

 because it’s too risky to break anything.
 Let’s let go of advocating the safe path